GRAINS-Corn mixed on continued liquidation, tight supply

 By Christopher Walljasper

-CHICAGO, April 29 (Reuters) - U.S. corn futures were mixed for the third consecutive session on Thursday as traders took profits following a strong run-up in the market, while global supply concerns offered support.
+CHICAGO, April 29 (Reuters) - U.S. corn futures ended mixed on Thursday as traders took profits following a strong run-up in the market, while global supply concerns offered support.

-Soybeans slipped as oil stepped back from recent highs, while wheat ticked higher as dryness expands across the U.S. Great Plains.
+Soybeans slipped as soyoil stepped back from recent highs, while wheat ticked higher as dryness expands across the U.S. Great Plains.

 Profit taking and promising U.S. planting weather pushed corn and soybean markets lower, despite uncertainties about global production.